 By the time of his long-awaited visit, of his eight siblings, only his two sisters had survived the chaos of their homeland’s war and subsequent four-year reign of the genocidal Khmer Rouge.

-His family’s brutal history from that era was hauled back into a digital spotlight on April 9 in an article by media outlet Vice.
-That piece displayed pictures of prisoners taken at Phnom Penh’s notorious S-21 prison camp – a Khmer Rouge torture and interrogation facility better known as Tuol Sleng – that had been colourised from their original black and white by Ireland-based artist Matt Loughrey.
+His family’s brutal history from that era was hauled back into a digital spotlight on April 9 in an article on artist Matt Loughrey by media outlet Vice.
+That piece displayed pictures of prisoners taken at Phnom Penh’s notorious S-21 prison camp – a Khmer Rouge torture and interrogation facility better known as Tuol Sleng – that had been colourised from their original black and white by the Ireland-based Loughrey.

-Two days after their publication, early on a quiet Sunday morning at his home in San Diego, California, 69-year-old Senyint was startled to see a portrait of his long-lost brother, Khva Leang, being shared worldwide.
+Two days after their publication, early on a quiet Sunday morning at his home in San Diego, California, 69-year-old Senyint was startled to see a portrait of his long-lost brother Leang being shared worldwide.

 “I found it about eight or nine o’clock this morning,” he said on a call with the Globe on April 11.
 “I asked, ‘Does anyone want to let me know what’s going on?’”